 A drawplate is excellent for hardening soft wire without making it brittle, so custom ear wires and handmade hoops are springy and keep their shape.

-Cut a length of wire longer than the finished product.
+Cut a length of 18-gauge Argentium, sterling or fine silver wire longer than the finished product.

 Attach the drawplate to the vise.